 The SCERS Absolute Return portfolio once again saw solid gains across most of its investments, although the SCERS portfolio saw similar performance dispersion across funds and strategies as was experienced more broadly with hedge funds in 2020.
 The Growth Oriented Absolute Return portfolio's funds generally produced double digit gains, driving the portfolio's net return to 10.8% for the year.
-The Diversifying Absolute Return portfolio's lower targeted beta (market sensitivity) effectively capped the portfolio's returns, the heightened dispersion of returns across funds also limited the impact of the portfolio's strong performing funds.
+The Diversifying Absolute Return portfolio produced a one-year net return of 5.3%.
+Although the Diversifying Absolute Return portfolio's lower targeted beta (market sensitivity) effectively capped the portfolio's returns, the heightened dispersion of returns across funds also limited the impact of the portfolio's strong performing funds.
 This was particularly noteworthy among the portfolio's arbitrage and systematic strategies.
 The portfolio still produced significant alpha on the year and once again exceeded the risk-free rate by more than its targeted 2% hurdle.